2i2c-org/infrastructure/docs/contributing/code-review.md

   are persisted across future deploys.
 Self merging is acceptable here, although this general class of changes should be limited as much as possible.

-## Self-merging as a partner
+## Self-merging as a community partner

-In some cases, as part of our shared responsibility model, we have granted merge rights to partner engineers.
+In some cases, as part of our [shared responsibility model](https://docs.2i2c.org/en/latest/about/service/shared-responsibility.html), we grant merge rights to partner engineers.
 Ideally, they would be only allowed to merge PRs related to their own cluster - we currently do not have an automatic way of enforcing this.